Minkowski dimension for measures: Minkowski dimension

-The measures constructed in Theorem \ref{thm:minkowski-dim} are clearly not doubling measures in general.
+for all $x \in X$ and $0<r<1$.
+The measures constructed in Theorem \ref{thm:minkowski-dim} are clearly not in general doubling measures.
 We show that sometimes this cannot be avoided.
 Specifically, in Proposition \ref{thm:inhomogeneous}, we show that for a large class of inhomogeneous self-similar sets there does not exist a doubling measure supported on the set with upper Minkowski dimension equal to that of the set.
-Recall that $\mu$ is \emph{doubling} if there is a constant $C \ge 1$ such that
+We emphasize that by \emph{inhomogeneous self-similar set}, we do not refer to self-similar sets, but a generalization due to Barnsley and Demko \cite{BarnsleyDemko1985} which incorporate a given `condensation' set